 -P flag (for "physical"):

-Notice that both files are
+Notice that both the original file and the hard link are

 13 bytes in size, have the same inode number, have the same permissions, and have a link count of